 Reasons to Follow Up with a Recruiter

-There are professionals who take care of such arrangements and they are known as recruiters.
-With contacts across various companies and establishments, they are a trusted and reliable source for human resource departments.
+Professionals who manage such arrangements are known as recruiters.
+With contacts across various companies and establishments, recruiters are a trusted source for human resource departments.

 ADVERTISEMENT

 So, if you are out job hunting, you can consider contacting a recruiter to help you land that perfect job.
-Getting hired is a long process, which will include handing in your CV, an interview, and probably a skills test.
+Getting hired is a long process, including handing in your CV, an interview, and probably a skills test.

 Reasons to Follow Up with a Recruiter

-Through the entire process, you must stay in touch with your recruiter and follow up regularly as this will improve your chances of getting the job.
-Let’s take a look at the reasons to follow up with a recruiter.
+Throughout the entire process, you must stay in touch with your recruiter and follow up regularly, as this will improve your chances of getting the job.
+Let’s look at the reasons for following up with a recruiter.

 Why Should You Follow Up With a Recruiter

 A recruiter plays an important role in helping you get the right job.
-He acts as the first contact between you and the employer and is often involved in the entire process of narrowing down to the best candidate for the vacancy.
+He acts as the first contact between you and the employer and is often involved in narrowing down the best candidate for the vacancy.

 ADVERTISEMENT

-Here are some reasons why you should keep in touch with your recruiter regularly.
+Here are some reasons why you should regularly keep in touch with your recruiter.

 Getting a Feedback

-Once you hand in your CV or finish your interview you should inform your recruiter.
-He will then follow up with the employer asking him if he liked your CV or what he feels about you after the interview and if he thinks you are fit for the job.
+Once you hand in your CV or finish your interview, you should inform your recruiter.
+He will then follow up with the employer, asking him if he liked your CV, what he feels about you after the interview, and if he thinks you are fit for the job.

-That’s not all; the recruiter can also put in a few good words for you at the right moment.
+That’s not all; the recruiter can also say a few good words for you at the right moment.

 ADVERTISEMENT